![]() |

 Hoover Dam

 The Act of Congress had named it Hoover Dam when construction began in 1930, but the original name, Boulder Dam, then in common use, was used.
 In 1947, President Harry Truman suggested the Hoover Dam name be restored, and the Congress agreed.
 Built between 1931 and 1935 (completed two years ahead of schedule and under budget), it is 726.4 ft high, 1,244 ft across, and contains 3.25 million cubic yards of concrete (a one-lane highway from San Francisco to New York).
 Cost: $165 million.
 It weighs 6.6 million tons.
-Hoover Dam provides electricity and water to states throughout the southwestern US. |
+Hoover Dam provides electricity and water to states throughout the southwestern US.
+The new Hoover Dam bridge opened in October 2010.
+It is 1,960 ft long, 88 ft wide, and reaches 890 ft above the Colorado river.
+Its official name is Mike O'Callaghan-Pat Tillman Memorial Bridge.
+The cost of the project was $240 million. |

-| HOME | TOP | CONTACT US | EMAIL THIS PAGE TO A FRIEND |
+HOME | TOP | CONTACT US | SITE MAP |